 If you require more help navigating through your collections, please just ask the team – firstname.lastname@example.org.

-In Pond and on Pinterest, we have curated collections of resources that have been compiled to support a context or theme, such as the topic of a webinar or a current event, for example, Seaweek or Conservation Week.
+In Pinterest, we have curated collections of resources that have been compiled to support a context or theme, such as the topic of a webinar or a current event, for example, Seaweek or Conservation Week.

 The Hub has an active presence across Facebook, Twitter and Instagram.
 These social media platforms allow us to interact with and support Hub users by facilitating closer connections between scientists and educators.
 They are also key in promoting other relevant resources, connections and conversations in the science/technology education and communication space.